 - Anth 302 Foundations of Human Variation (3 units)

-- Anth 303 Foundations of Anthropological (3 units)
+- Anth 303 Foundations of Visual Anthropology (3 units)

 Area 2: Methods and Practicum (Choose 1 course - 4-6 units)

-Students who choose a six unit course from Area 2 can reduce their required Anth electives to nine units.
+Students who choose a six unit course from Area 2 can reduce their required Anth electives to twelve units.
 The methods and practicum fulfills the university culminating experience requirement.

 - Anth 333 Primate Behavior (4 units)